-If you are interested in serving on the Women in Nuclear Medicine Committee, please contact Michelle Ewing, Senior Governance and Volunteer Engagement Manager at firstname.lastname@example.org.
+If you are interested in becoming involved with Women in Nuclear Medicine Committee initiatives, please contact Michelle Ewing, Senior Governance and Volunteer Engagement Manager at firstname.lastname@example.org.

 If you are interested in being a mentor/mentee, please send an email to Michelle Ewing at email@example.com.
 Please include your name, title, affiliation, and areas of interest.

 The WINM would like to feature women who have received awards in the past year, women who have been promoted, women who have achieved (new degrees, new businesses, publications, presentations, appointments to committees/task forces/study sections, etc.), as well as any new trainees you may have in your program.

 If you would like to be featured, please send a photo (phone pictures are fine) and information for the caption including your name, title, hospital/organization name, and the achievement to firstname.lastname@example.org.
 This information will be shared on the WINM Instagram page and may be included in the newsletter.

 If you are going up for promotion this academic year or next, we’d like to know!
 Women in Nuclear Medicine may be able to support your application in some way.
 Please contact us at email@example.com and let us know how we can help you.